-National Language Support (NLS) uses several environment variables to influence the selection of locales.
+Multicultural support uses several environment variables to influence the selection of locales.
 You can set the values of these variables to change search paths for locale information:

+LANG

-LANG Specifies the installation default locale.
+Specifies the installation default locale.

 Note: The LANG environment variable value is established at installation.
-(This is the locale every process uses unless the LC environment variables are set).
+(This is the locale every process uses unless the LC\ environment variables are set).
 The LANG environment variable can be changed by using the Manage Language Environment menu in SMIT.
-For more information about using SMIT, see System Management Interface Tool (SMIT) Overview in AIX 5L Version 5.3 System Management Concepts: Operating System and Devices.
+For more information about using SMIT, see Available system management interfaces in Operating system and device management.
 The C and POSIX locales are designed to offer the best performance.